HollyESmith/Forecasting_Polestar_Success/README.md

 **Assumptions**

 When putting this model together a few assumptions were made, such as:
-- We assume the economy is going into a recession
-- We assume the economy was going into a recession in 2008 and are using 2008 IPO data for the model
-- We assume the current market trends are similiar to the 2008 market trends
+- We assume the current market trends are similar to the 2010 market trends
-- We assume the current liquidity tightening is similiar to 2008 liquidity
+- We assume the current liquidity tightening is similar to 2010 liquidity
-- Inflation is currently higher than it was in 2008, but we assume the higher inflation has already been factored into market prices
+- Inflation is currently higher than it was in 2010, but we assume the higher inflation has already been factored into market prices
-- We assume the economy is similiary to the economy in 2008 - unemployment on the rise, companies tightening budgets and limiting hiring
+- We assume the economy is similar to the economy in 2010 - layoffs/unemployment on the rise, companies tightening budgets and limiting/stop hiring
+- We believe electric vehicles are increasing and will continue to do so, especially given:
+    - the current price of gas,
+    - the favorable sentiment towards environmentally friendly products, and
+    - emission gas reduction goals

 **GitHub Respository**